elyra-ai/community/contributing.md

 1. Fork the Github repository at https://github.com/elyra-ai/xxx if you haven't already.
 1. Clone your fork, create a new branch, push commits to the branch.
 1. Consider whether documentation or tests need to be added or updated as part of the change, and add them as needed.
-1. Open a pull request against the master branch of elyra-ai/elyra.
+1. Open a pull request against the main branch of elyra-ai/elyra.
 (Only in special cases would the PR be opened against other branches.)
   1. The PR title should describe the proposed change in the PR itself.
   1. If the pull request is still a work in progress, and so is not ready to be merged, but needs to be pushed